 Berkhamsted Castle has a long association with the Dukes of Cornwall, a connection stretching back to the 14th century, when the title was first created.
 Indeed today, most of the Berkhamsted Castle site (including the inner and outer baileys and the moats) is owned by the Duchy of Cornwall.

 By tradition, the Duchy is in the possession of the eldest son of the reigning monarch, who inherits the title Duke of Cornwall.
-The current Duke of Cornwall is HRH Prince Charles, Prince of Wales, who became the 24th Duke of Cornwall on The Queen’s accession to the throne in 1952.
-He is the longest serving Duke.
+The current Duke of Cornwall is HRH William, Prince of Wales, who became the 25th Duke of Cornwall on The accession of King Charles III to the throne in 2022.
+Before William, his father Charles had been the longest serving Duke.

 Unlike some titles, the Duchy is not limited to the geographic area of Cornwall.
 For centuries, a large part of the estate has consisted of landholdings outside the county.
 Historically, the manor of Berkhamsted was owned by the Duchy of Cornwall, and from 1722 until 1851, the rectors of St Peter’s Parish Church were presented by the Dukes of Cornwall.